-Most of the clients and investor requires their roofing contractor a surety bond, particularly a construction bond.
-A construction bond are required for a purpose of making sure that the roofing contract will deliver their job completely, without any delay & a good performance.
-These bond will protect the client or investor from any financial loss due to the poor performance and or delay.
+Most clients and investor require their roofing contractor a surety bond, particularly a construction bond.
+A construction bond is required for a purpose of making sure that the roofing contractor will deliver their job completely, without any delay & good performance.
+These bonds will protect the client or investor from any financial loss due to the poor performance and or delay.

-For roofing contractors, especially a new one, one must be knowledgeable with the different construction bond as you will be providing this to your client.
-Unlike the insurance were it only is between your roofing company and the insurance provider, the construction bond is between three parties: the principal (you and your business), the obligee (your client) and the surety provider.
+For roofing contractors, especially new ones, one must be knowledgeable about the different construction bonds as you will be providing this to your client.
+Unlike the insurance where it only is between your roofing company and the insurance provider, the construction bond is between three parties: the principal (you and your business), the obligee (your client), and the surety provider.

 These are the most common construction bond:

 The bid bond is the assurance of the client that the submitted proposal of your roofing company is accurate and that the services written within will be performed.
 This bond is usually required for large-scale projects ranging from $100,000.
 Once the winning bidder did not fulfill the acceptance of the job and/or if there are any inaccuracies in the proposal, the client can file a claim under the bid bond.

 The bid bond usually ranges from 5-10% of the total contract value depending on the agreed terms between the roofing contractor and the client.

 >>Related post: How To File For An Insurance Claim (As a Roofing Contractor)?